Overview

 ... ...

-This capability is implemented by constructing a TimeInterval object from the first and last element of the iterable which has both the start and end time inclusive.
+This feature works by constructing a TimeInterval object from the first and last elements of the iterable, making both the start and end time inclusive.

-In case you already know the ID of the data point you want to load, you can use the find method of a collection instead.
+If you know the ID of the data point you want to load, you can use the collection.find.

-It always return a single data point, or raise an exception if no data point with the specified ID exists in the collection.
-Check out the example below to see how this can be done.
+This method always returns a single data point or raises an exception if no data point with the specified ID exists.
+Here’s how to do this.

 Output